dmathieu/kubepi/README.md

 * The node will run [ingress-nginx](https://github.com/kubernetes/ingress-nginx)

 You will then be able to setup ingress rules on your deployments to redirect traffic to pods.

+### Pointing hostnames to the cluster

+I am using [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to point a wildcard top-level domain `.kube` to the ingress pod.
+I can then use hostname-routing to go to one app or another one.